Edwas99/PROCON/index.md

 reviews["helpful"] = reviews["helpfulVotes"].apply(lambda x: 2 if x>10 else(1 if x>5 else 0))
 print(reviews.sort_values(by=["totalReviews"]) )
 ```
 This gave us an easy way to see if a review was positive or negative and how helpful people thought it was.
+The helpful feature also helps us finding the good written reviews.

 ![image](https://user-images.githubusercontent.com/42933199/145968448-f88fa622-af94-4951-8348-f9cc28d42c1f.png)
+### Search for a product, Vectorization and Classification
 The next step was to give the "user" a posibility to search for a phone, Here I vectorized the titles for the phones and used SGDClassifier (SVM) to classify the searched phone.
 I tried to look for the right phone using cos similarity aswell, this often resulted in the same phone as the classifier.

 ```python